 - (a) An employee organization may request an election be held by submitting a petition for an election to the administrator who shall notify the Mayor pursuant to its rules and procedures.
-The petition must represent a showing of interest by at least 30 percent of the employees in a bargaining unit permitted by this division. - (b) Any additional interested employee organization must submit a petition of intervention to the administrator, which must be accompanied by a showing of interest by 30 percent of the employees in the appropriate bargaining unit within ten days of notice of the pending election. - (c) An election under this division shall be held within 45 days after written notice to all parties of the determination by the administrator of a valid petition for election in accordance with guidelines established by the administrator.
+The petition must represent a showing of interest by at least 30 percent of the employees in a bargaining unit permitted by this division. - (b) Any additional interested employee organization must submit a petition of intervention to the administrator, which must be accompanied by a showing of interest by 30 percent of the employees in the appropriate bargaining unit within ten days of notice that a valid petition for an election has been filed. - (c) A mail-ballot election under this division shall be held within 45 days after written notice to all parties of the determination by the administrator of a valid petition for election in accordance with guidelines established by the administrator.
 If an employee organization receives a majority of the valid ballots cast by the employees in a permitted bargaining unit, it shall be recognized by the City as the exclusive bargaining agent, unless and until the administrator certifies a different organization or otherwise decertifies the bargaining agent in accordance with rules set forth in this section.
 In an election in which none of the choices on the ballot receives a majority, a runoff election shall be conducted in which the ballot shall provide for a selection between the two choices or parties receiving the highest and second highest number of ballots cast in the election.
-However, the City or the employee organization may file exceptions with the administrator in accordance with its rules, and the City will not recognize the employee organization pending the resolution of any process to review those exceptions. - (d) Nothing in this division shall require or permit an election in any bargaining unit within 12 months after a previous election has resulted in the recognition of an exclusive bargaining representative or a determination that the employees choose no representation in such bargaining unit. - (e) No party shall have an advantage over the other in gaining access to employees during organizational or representation campaign activity.
-Unless there is a recognized bargaining representative, interested employee organizations will receive the same access to bargaining unit employees as is currently provided to outside organizations under City policies and practices for facility use and attendance at any meeting of such organizations under these circumstances is voluntary and open to all prospective bargaining unit employees.
+However, the City or the employee organization may file exceptions with the administrator in accordance with its rules, and the City will not recognize the employee organization pending the resolution of any process to review those exceptions.

+- (d) Nothing in this division shall require or permit an election in any bargaining unit within 12 months after a previous election has resulted in the recognition of an exclusive bargaining representative or a determination that the employees choose no representation in such bargaining unit. - (e) No party shall have an advantage over the other in gaining access to employees during organizational or representation campaign activity.